LalaluWarmth/YuanYin/README.md

 ****
 This project is still under maintenance and has *not been completed* yet.
 Some project assets are still missing, and there are new requirements changes in the near future.
-There are three scenes in the project at present, but the **Play Scene** has not well-communicated with other scenes because of the realization of core gameplay in the **Play Scene**
+There are three scenes in the project at present, but the **Play Scene** has not well-communicated with other scenes because of the realization of core gameplay in the **Play Scene**.
 ****
 Unity version is ***2019.4.14f1c1***.
 ***2D Sprite***, ***Device Simula***, ***DOTween(HOTween v2)***, ***JSON Object*** and ***Koreographer Professional Edition*** are required.